 - If you are offered and accept one of these placements, you are accepted into the Summer Externship course and will be expected to enroll.

 - You may not withdraw your acceptance of a school-arranged offer absent permission from both the externship professor and the placement supervisor.

 - The deadline for school-arranged placements is at the Clinic and Externship Application Schedule page.

 Enrollment, Tuition and Financial Aid

 - Make sure of the number of credits you plan to earn before you register.
 We cannot change that number after the summer semester drop-add period ends.

-- You pay tuition per credit for summer courses.
-Check with the Registrar’s office for information about cost.
+- You will pay tuition per credit for summer courses.
+Check with Student Account Services for information about cost.

-- You can get financial aid if register for 3 or more credits during the summer.
+- You can get financial aid if registered for 3 or more credits during the summer.